 There are three different ways sports odds are listed/displayed, and you can learn how to read each of them here.
 The good news is, reading odds isn’t necessary to find what an event will pay out.
 Every sports-betting site will show you the potential winnings of a bet when you fill out your betslip.
 You can enter any wager amount, and it will automatically calculate what the return on that bet would be.
 If you don’t like that bet, simply remove it from your betslip.
-You can play around with a betslip at most sites even if you aren’t logged into an account, so you can get a feel for how the odds work.
+You can play around with a betslip at most sites even if you aren’t logged into an account.
+This makes it allows you cto get a feel for how the odds work.

 Can I change my bet after it’s been placed?

-Once a bet has been placed it cannot be cancelled by the bettor.
+Once a bet has been placed it cannot be canceled by the bettor.
 However, a few sportsbooks do offer an “edit bet” option which allows you to add, remove or swap out selections from a wager you’ve already placed.
-You won’t be able to alter the amount you have wagered, though, so be very careful when filling out your betslip: one typo could result in betting more or less than you intended.
+You won’t be able to alter the amount you have wagered, though, so be very careful when filling out your betslip.
+One typo could result in betting more or less than you intended.

 If you’re really desperate to get out of a wager, you can use the “cash out” feature.
-The sportsbook will let you cash out your bet before the event has taken place, but the cash-out amount will be less than your initial stake.
+The sportsbook will let you cash out your bet before the event has taken place.
+However, the cash-out amount will be less than your initial stake.

 How much should a beginning bettor wager?

-This really is a matter of personal preference, based on how much money you have available at your disposal and how much risk you are open to.
-The biggest thing to remember when gambling is that it is for entertainment purposes, so never bet more than you can afford to lose.
+This really is a matter of personal preference.
+First wagers should be based on how much money you have available at your disposal and how much risk you are open to.
+The biggest thing to remember when gambling is that it is for entertainment purposes.
+So, never bet more than you can afford to lose.

 How do I find out if my bet won?